Second-order superintegrable systems from semi-simple and nilpotent Frobenius structures: Examples

 and eventually also the Killing tensor

 Altogether, we have listed the

-Killing tensors compatible with the $10$-parameter potential.
+Killing tensor fields compatible with the $10$-parameter potential.
 Out of these, $3+3+6+1=13$ are inherited from the two 2D, the 3D and the 1D constituent systems, respectively.
-From the level of the two 4D constituents, an additional number of $4$ and $3$ Killing tensors, respectively, are inherited.
-Finally, in the 8D system, 16 additional Killing tensors arise.
-Note that their existence is ensured through the gluing construction.
+From the level of the two 4D constituents, an additional number of $4$ and $3$ Killing tensor fields, respectively, are inherited.
+Finally, in the 8D system, 16 additional Killing tensor fields arise.
+This surplus of Killing tensor fields agrees with the expected number of $4\cdot 4=16$ many.
+Note that their existence is automatically ensured through the direct product construction.